Bush-era FTC official is Trump favorite for chief: source

 The FTC has two main missions.
 One is to fight scams and deceptive advertising and the other to review mergers to ensure they comply with antitrust law.

-The FTC is currently reviewing Amazon.com Inc's proposed $13.7 billion acquisition of Whole Foods Market Inc.
+The FTC is currently reviewing Amazon.com Inc's <AMZN.O> proposed $13.7 billion acquisition of Whole Foods Market Inc <WFM.O>.

 In June, fantasy sports companies FanDuel and DraftKings scrapped a plan to merge following an FTC legal challenge.